JUMP TO SECTION

-Many entrepreneurs spend hours preparing and writing their business plans but do not pay much attention to the cover page.
+Many entrepreneurs spend hours preparing and writing their business plans.
+However, do not pay much attention to the cover page.
 This is a big mistake.

-The business plan cover page can create a strong first impact that sets the platform for how investors or readers will engage with your document.
+The business plan cover page can create a strong first impact.
+It sets the platform for how investors or readers will engage with your document.

 In this article, we will understand the importance of a cover page and how you can design one yourself.

 The cover page is an integral part of the business plan.
 It is the first page of your business plan that highlights the key information of your company like a company logo, company name, address, and other key information.

 By looking at the business plan cover page, a banker or investor can get a quick idea about the purpose of the presented document.